 Samuel Goldwyn the legendary Hollywood power broker once declared “Give me a couple of years and I’ll make that actress an overnight success” and so it is with EV.
 So long the darling of the Prius generation and climate lobby, electric mobility has finally emerged onto the red carpet.
 This year we will see a convergence of factors previously not seen before.
 Battery innovation to address range concerns, increasing price parity with traditional vehicles, and continued aggressive regulation that means EV is becoming a real option for regular car buyers.
 A recent UK survey reported that 30% of drivers saw EV as a choice for them next time round and why not when in Norway EV’s already account for 50%+ of cars on the road.
 The genie is out of the bottle but the arrival of COVID-19 clearly disrupts, so what now?

 The global pandemic and the creation of a new normal in all our lives has already seen massive change.
-Travel is down dramatically as digital working has become the norm, airlines are effectively closed for business and seeking government support and the oil price has gone in reverse with storage more valuable.
+Travel is down dramatically as digital working has become the norm, airlines are effectively closed for business and seeking government support whilst the oil price has gone in reverse with storage possibly more valuable than the asset itself.
 Now more now than ever the EV ecosystem needs to press on.
 The sector attracts evangelists and whilst the role of Tesla, and its devotees, is criticised one cannot deny their influence in re-defining an entire industry.
-The totemic people’s car company, VW, will finally launch the mainstream ID platform this year with thousands of units already built ready to ship.
-However they have only just signed a deals with German giant E.ON and Centrica in the UK to build out its fast charging networks – we need more?
+The totemic people’s car company, VW, has finally launched the mainstream ID platform with thousands of units already built ready to ship.
+However they have only just signed a deals with German giant E.ON and Centrica in the UK to build out fast charging networks – surely we need more?

 Our work with Europe’s largest energy players including E.ON and Statkraft tells us that despite this uncertainty providers need to press forward with their efforts to create EV services, particularly the different types of charging networks.
 Not only is this category wide open with a large number of consumer and business start-ups critically the potential impact on the core business of power supply is too great to ignore by the main players.
 Some projections suggest that mass EV adoption could in fact be a threat to supply due to legacy networks, the variability of renewable sources and consumer behaviour creating massive stress to existing infrastructure.
 For a parallel think about the telecoms switch from analogue to digital comms and media services, for the large international players this it too big an issue to ignore even if building out highly localised consumer centric services seems alien or indeed unattractive.